joycemsm/fetal-health-classification/fetal-health-classification.md

 Colors were standardized using a risk-based color code: green (healthy), yellow (suspicious), and red (pathological).

-# Can the Absence of Heart Rate Accelerations Indicate Risk?
+# Can the lack of heart rate accelerations signal danger?

 The chart shows that **healthy fetuses have a significantly higher average number of accelerations** (0.0040), while **suspicious and pathological cases show almost no accelerations** (0.0003 and 0.0004).